acquia/lightning/README.md

 * Ability to resize media and crop image media
 * Embed code paste area within the media widget
 * Support for audio assets (SoundCloud, etc.)

+## Project Roadmap

+The roadmap is subject to change, but our projected schedule is:

+* 4th Week in December: Alpha2 containing basic Layout support
+* End of QTR 4: Beta1 with Media and Layout
+* Late January: Beta2 with Workflows and Scheduling
+* Late February: Full Layout Support
+* Late March: Tagged release

+You can also look for general enhancements along the way like OOTB Pathauto with sane defaults and preconfigured roles and permissions that we think the majority of site builds will use.

 ## Running Tests